programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 This stacked bar chart shows three ranges of frequency values for the term _she_.
 In the first range or bucket (farthest to the left), the lowest frequencies for the term _she_ are represented.
 The second bucket (in the center) contains the middle range of values, and the third bucket (farthest to the right) contains the highest frequencies of the word _she_.
 The two colors in each bar represent the number of reviews labeled male and female respectively, such that the ratio of male labels to female labels is demonstrated for each frequency range.
 From this visualization, we can see that there are many more male-labeled reviews in the data than female-labeled reviews and that, in the mid-range and higher-range buckets, there are more female labels than male labels.
 In the lowest frequency range, the majority but not all of the reviews have male labels.
 In turn, most of the reviews with male labels are found in this range.
 It's also the case that the majority of the reviews with female labels are found in this range.
 This apparent contradiction is made possible the overall ratio of male to female labels in the data.

 Based on our data, a higher frequency of the term _she_ seems to suggest a greater likelihood of a female label.
-A logistical regression function, however, does merely solve for "the conditional probabilities of an outcome" but rather generates a  "mathematical transformation of those probabilities called logits."[^29] The term _logit_ itself is a shortened version of "logistic unit," and a logistic regression model is sometimes called a logit model for short.
+A logistical regression function, however, does merely solve for "the conditional probabilities of an outcome" but rather generates a  "mathematical transformation of those probabilities called logits."[^35] The term _logit_ itself is a shortened version of "logistic unit," and a logistic regression model is sometimes called a logit model for short.

 The math behind this function is more complicated than a linear regression, but the usage is quite similar.
 When a given predictor value is a supplied, a probability of a binary label is mathematically calculated.
 As with a linear regression, the sigmoid function requires an input variable (such as the frequency of _she_ in our case), along with a coefficient and an intercept.
 The relationship of all possible values to their derived probabilities will form an S shape, or a sigmoid curve.
 As a result, a logistic regression model is a type of sigmoid function.

-Our logit model can convert any real number input to a value between zero and one.[^30] The mathematical formula looks like this:
+Our logit model can convert any real number input to a value between zero and one.[^36] The mathematical formula looks like this:

 $$
 P(Yi = 1|Xi = v) = \frac {e^{(a + bXi)}}{[1 + e^{(a + bXi)}]}
 $$
-In this equation, _P(Yi = 1|Xi = v)_ represents the given probability we wish to calculate. _e_ represents the natural log, _a_ represents the intercept, _b_ represents the coefficient, and _Xi_ represents the predictor variable's value.
+In this equation, _P(Yi = 1|Xi = v)_ represents the given probability we wish to calculate. _e_ represents the exponent (or inverse of the natural log), _a_ represents the intercept, _b_ represents the coefficient, and _Xi_ represents the predictor variable's value.
 Putting this all together, we get the following procedure.

-1. Multiply the variable's coefficient (_x_) by the predictor value and add the intercept (_a_) to that product.
+1. Multiply the variable's coefficient (_x_) by the predictor value (_b_) and add the intercept (_a_) to that product.
-2. Calculate the natural log of that product (_e^(a+ bXi)_)
+2. Calculate the exponent of that product (_e^(a+ bXi)_)
-3. Divide that natural log by the sum of that natural log and the number 1 (making sure that the sum is calculated before division occurs)
+3. Divide that exponent by the sum of that exponent and the number 1 (making sure that the sum is calculated before division occurs)

-Of course, you can still get a lot of utility out of a logit model without understanding all of its mathematical underpinnings.
+If you find all this math confusing, you're not alone.
+Hopefully, you can see that the model allows you to start with a predictor value, apply an equation to that predictor, and derive a number between 0 and 1.
+That number represents the probability of a given class label.

-You can always train a model using the code below and come back to this math later to make sure the coefficients and intercepts produce the predictions you were expecting.
+Either way, you can still get a lot of utility out of a logit model without understanding all of its mathematical underpinnings.
+You can also train a model using the code below and come back to this math later to make sure the coefficients and intercepts produce the predictions you were expecting.
 For now, it's important to understand that, as the value of the predictor variable increases, the probability of the binary response variable rises or falls.
 How much it rises or falls is based on the values of the intercept and the coefficient.
 It's also import to understand that the coefficient and the predictor variable's value are multiplied together, so their importance to the model is a combination of both.
 This way, if the variable has little or no predictive relationship with the binary response variable, the probability for each predictor value will either be the same as it is for every other value, or only slightly different.
 However, no matter how high or low the predictor goes, the derived probability will be somewhere between 0 and 1, which can also be expressed as a percentage.

 ## Logistic Regression Procedure